Graph Contrastive Learning under Heterophily via Graph Filters: Graph CL under Heterophily

-\textbf{Scalability via Message Passing.} The high-pass and low-pass filtered representations can be obtained through message passing in an inductive manner, according to Eq. (\ref{eq:operations_A}), (\ref{eq:operations_L}), without the need to explicitly calculate the Laplacian matrix.
-In particular, the high-pass filtered representations can be obtained by iteratively differentiating the representations of a node and those of its neighbors, and the low-pass filtered representations can be obtained by aggregating the node's representation with those of its neighbors.
-Formally:
+\textbf{Scalability to Large Graphs via Message Passing.} The high-pass and low-pass filtered representations can be obtained through message passing in an inductive manner, according to Eq. (\ref{eq:operations_A}), (\ref{eq:operations_L}), without the need to explicitly calculate the normalized Adjacency and Laplacian matrix.
+In particular, the high-pass filtered representations can be obtained by iteratively differentiating the representations of a node and those of its neighbors, and the low-pass filtered representations can be obtained by aggregating the node's representation with those of its neighbors:

-This is the same approach used to train common GNNs on large graphs.
-Hence, our method will have the same complexity as conducting a normal GNN message passing with an additional message being passed.
-This makes our method scalable to large graphs, as we also confirm in our experiments.
+The above update rules can be applied to both augmented subgraphs.
+This is the same approach used to train GNNs on large graphs.
+Hence, \alg will have the same complexity as conducting a normal GNN message passing with an additional message being passed to generate the high-pass filtered views.
+This makes \alg scalable to large graphs, as we will also confirm in our experiments.

-\textbf{Explicit graph augmentation.} We note that the graph $\pmb{X}$ can be optionally explicitly augmented before entering the encoder.
-While explicit augmentation do not provide a considerable benefit and can even be harmful under heterophily, it is crucial for graphs with homophily.
-We will study in details the effect of explicit augmentation under homophily and heterophily, in our experiments.